-If you have high quality floor plans, you can give these straight to your architect with no need for adjustments.
-Medium and low quality will require the architect doing some further research on your property.
+If you have high quality floor plans, you can give these straight to your architectural designer with no need for adjustments.
+Medium and low quality will require the designer doing some further research on your property.
 This traditionally involves a site-visit, but at Resi we’re able to upgrade your drawings remotely, thanks to our site analysis software - yes, we’re fancy.

 No drawings?
-You’ll need a measured survey, which some nice architects (Resi) could commission on your behalf.
+You’ll need a measured survey, which some nice architectural designers (Resi) could commission on your behalf.

-With your measurements in hand, you and your architect will be able to get started on your designs.
+With your measurements in hand, you and your architectural designer will be able to get started on your designs.
 If you’re using this for added home value, you’ll need to consider what would be a feasible build for your buyer, and what features they would find desirable.